Alcofribas/airport-info-ng2/README.md

 Point your browser to http://localhost:4200 to start searching for airport information.

-## Caveats

-This is a prototype not ready for use in production.
-Please keep that in mind when using it.

 ### Unit Tests
 TypeScript unit-tests are usually in the `src/app` folder.
 Their filenames must end in `.spec.ts`.